Elected Officials

 JUDGE, COMMON PLEAS COURT, PROBATE AND JUVENILE DIVISION - HONORABLE DAVID WOESSNER

-Judge Woessner has served in this capacity since December 29, 1998.
+Judge Dave Woessner has served as Wood County’s Probate and Juvenile Court Judge since December 28, 1998.

 JUDGE, COMMON PLEAS COURT, GENERAL DIVISION - HONORABLE Mary (Molly) Mack